gispatial/-shopify-detached/README.md

 This is a production ready Headless Shopify storefront using Next.js, Shopify Storefront API (GraphQL), Tailwind CSS, and Vercel.
-This is a project from the "Learn Shopify + Next.js + Tailwind CSS" course available at [www.BuildNextShop.com](https://buildnextshop.com/)

 ## Topics Covered

 * Blazing fast storefronts using Next.js for eCommerce.